 The contest rules apply to both the State Affiliate and At-Large contests as well as to the NFPW National Contest.

 High school students compete at the affiliate or at-large level, with first-place winners moving on to compete at the national level.
-All 2015 national, affiliate and at-large contest entries must have been published, e-published, broadcast or issued between March 1, 2014, and February 28, 2015, otherwise known as "the contest year
+All 2017 national, affiliate, and at-large contest entries must have been published, e-published, broadcast, or issued between February 1, 2016, and January 31, 2017.

 The contest category descriptors define the type of publication, article, or broadcast for each of the categories and explain what the judges will consider when evaluating the contest entries and giving awards.
 The categories and descriptors are the same for the electronic contest and the traditional hard-copy contest.

-- State Affiliates set their own entry fees and publish them in the entry information provided to the high schools each year.
+- State Affiliates set their own entry fees and publish them in the entry information provided to the high schools in their respective states each year.

 Click the link to go to the contest on a secure site.
 Please read the instructions on the Login page before registering.
-The first step when filling out the online Entrant Form: The high school advisers will choose their state from a drop-down box to put their students into their State Affiliate contest or will choose the At-Large contest.
-Then, easy directions will guide the entrants at every step along the way.
+The first step when filling out the online Entrant Form (HS Adviser info only): The high school advisers will choose their state from a drop-down box to put their students into their State Affiliate contest or will choose the At-Large contest if there is no state contest.
+Then, easy directions will guide the entrants through the Entry Form (Student info and Entry info) at every step along the way.

-HARD-COPY CONTEST (See chart below for states that have a hard-copy contest)
+HARD-COPY CONTEST (See chart below for states with a hard-copy contest)

-Hard-copy Entry Form (not for students entering the electronic contest): Students whose State Affiliate is not conducting an electronic contest this year, should download and print the High School Communications Contest Entry Form through the link below.
+Hard-copy Entry Form (not for students entering the electronic contest): Students whose State Affiliate accepts both electronic and hard-copy entries should download and print the High School Communications Contest Entry Form through the link below for any hard-copy entries.
 The form can be downloaded and filled in online, then printed.
-Entries must be submitted to the state affiliate contest directors (see list of affiliate contest directors below for mailing addresses) and postmarked by the March 9, 2015, State Affiliate Contest deadline.
+Entries must be submitted to the state affiliate contest directors (see list of state affiliate contest directors below for mailing addresses) and postmarked by the February 21, 2017, State Affiliate Contest deadline.